The Advantages of Rubrics

 - A rubric is a scoring guide that seeks to evaluate a student's performance based on the sum of a full range of criteria rather than a single numerical score.

-- A rubric is an authentic assessment tool used to measure students'
+- A rubric is an authentic assessment tool used to measure students' work.

 - Authentic assessment is used to evaluate students' work by measuring the product according to real-life criteria.
 The same criteria used to judge a published author would be used to evaluate students' writing.